koifmanz/NYC-site-planning/readme.md

 1. Identifying the optimal locations for new markets.
 2. Calculating the catchment areas for locations for which we are lacking historical customer data.

 For my project I used datasets of New-York city, which available on the web.
 A full discussion about the project's goals, steps and tools can be found in *writeup.md*.
+The data can be download from 7z file here in github.

 ---